ARM-software/arm-trusted-firmware/docs/firmware-design.rst

 Armv8.3-A
 ~~~~~~~~~

--  Pointer Authentication features of Armv8.3-A are unconditionally enabled so
+-  Pointer authentication features of Armv8.3-A are unconditionally enabled in
-   that lower ELs are allowed to use them without causing a trap to EL3.
+   the Non-secure world so that lower ELs are allowed to use them without
+   causing a trap to EL3.

+   In order to enable the Secure world to use it, ``CTX_INCLUDE_PAUTH_REGS``
+   must be set to 1.
+This will add all pointer authentication system registers
+   to the context that is saved when doing a world switch.

 Armv7-A
 ~~~~~~~